CounsellorPolonius/mythras/README.md

 The original mrpoid2018 repository is available here: https://github.com/Yichou/mrpoid2018

 # Installation
 Put the APK on to your android device and install it either manually or with a package manager.
+To build it you need to download this repository and then compile and sign the app using whatever tools you want (I used APKTools and a XDA tutorial).

 # Changelog, Version 1.0
  - Mrpoid2018 renamed to Mythras.